 Elevation: 10,060 ft

 Copperhead Peak is one of the big peaks northeast of Salmon, Idaho.
 This country is not often visited by climbers.
-Copperhead Peak, Ajax Peak, Freeman Peak, and Monument Peak are all big peaks with a lot of vertical relief.
-USGS Topo: Homer Youngs Peak
+Copperhead Peak, Ajax Peak, Freeman Peak, and Monument Peak are all big peaks with lots of prominence.
+USGS Homer Youngs Peak

 This shot of Copperhead Peak was taken by the late Michael Darcy.
 Michael, an accomplished Montana peakbagger, spent a lot of climbing time in the Beaverheads and readily provided his knowledge to interested climbers.
 He was known to, and friends with, many Idaho mountaineers.
-His untimely death on Gooseberry Peak in 2012 shocked and saddened our climbing community.
+His untimely death on Mount Darcy (formerly Gooseberry Peak) in 2012 shocked and saddened our climbing community.

 South Couloir to Southwest Ridge, Class 3+/4 by Livingston Douglas